 ICMA maintains a non-exhaustive list of external reviewers based on voluntary disclosures and without recommendations.
 Broadly, these providers are divisions of credit, ESG or other specialised ratings providers.
 Of these, a majority indicate expertise in Social and/or Sustainability bonds, and more than half provide verification services for those types.
 A minority of the providers in the directory offer certification and/or scoring/rating services.
-In addition to these providers, accounting/audit firms provide verification services for those types may also be available.
+In addition to these providers, accounting/audit firms provide verification services.
+Local and regional external review providers may also be available.
 A Gender bond issuer should assess a potential provider's experience level, including with gender-focused issuances, and evaluate the proposed methodology for fit.